Philippine Army: World War I (1914–1918)

-Post-war (1918–1935)
+Interwar period (1918–1935)

 The Philippine National Guard unit of the U.S. Army was deactivated following World War I, then formally disbanded in 1921.
 During most of the Interwar period, spanning about 20 years from 11 November 1918 to 1 September 1939, the Philippines had no armed forces other than the Philippine Scouts, the Constabulary, and some semimilitary units which were generally privately organized and had no connection with conventional military forces.

 History

 Commonwealth period (1935–1946)

 Major General Basilio Valdes, Vice Chief of Staff, Philippine Army from 1935 to 1938.
 Later Chief of Staff of the Armed Forces of the Philippines from 1939 to 1945.

 The Philippine Army of today was initially organized under the National Defense Act of 1935 (Commonwealth Act No. 1) that formally created the Armed Forces of the Philippines.
 The act specified that insofar as may be practicable, original appointments by the President in grades above third lieutenant "shall be made from among those formerly holding Reserve Commissions in the United States Army, from among former officers of the Philippine Scouts and Constabulary, from among former officers of the National Guard and from such others who possess exceptional ability or special training and skill."

 After the establishment of the Philippine Commonwealth on November 15, 1935, President Manuel L. Quezon sought the services of General of the Army Douglas MacArthur (also Philippine Army Field Marshal) to evolve a national defense plan.
 The official rebirth of the Philippine Army occurred with the passage of Commonwealth Act No. 1, approved on December 21, 1935, which effected the organization of a Council of National Defense and of the Army of the Philippines.
 The act set forth the organizational structure of the army in some detail, set forth enlistment procedures, and established mobilization procedures.
-With this act, the AFP was officially established.
+Among the organizational arrangements was the stipulation that the Philippines were to be divided into military districts.

 The development of the by now renewed Philippine Army was slow.
 The year 1936 was devoted to the building of camps, organization of cadres, and the special training of instructors, drawn largely from the Constabulary, which joined the new force as the Constabulary Division.
 The commander of the Philippine Department provided Philippine Scouts as instructors and detailed U.S. Army officers to assist in the inspection, instruction, and administration of the program.
 By the end of the year instructors had been trained and camps established.